section-engineering-education/engineering-education/content/articles/working-with-styled-components-in-react/index.md

 You should have the landing page background image(BgImage), disney+ icon image, logoOne, and logoTwo within the folder.

-You can obtain the images and the icon from [drive](https://drive.google.com/drive/u/0/folders/1Jl336qas6ikZHpeb1u78F4qVphQDCf-1).
+You can obtain the images and the icon from [Google Drive](https://drive.google.com/drive/u/0/folders/1Jl336qas6ikZHpeb1u78F4qVphQDCf-1).

 Let's add some cool features onto our created components- (`Landing` and `Header`) and style them using the `styled-components` depending on what content they hold.